At the forefront of leisure and tourism, they use technology and understanding of psychology to plan facilities at our open spaces.

 Open space analysts, who fall under the broader BLS category of urban and regional planners, earned a median salary of $75,950 as of May 2020.
 The lowest 10% earned about $46,830, while the top 10% earned more than $118,280 during this time.*

 What Is the Job Demand for Recreational Open Space Analyst?

-Job demand for this type of role is projected to grow around 6% over the decade between 2014 and 2024.
-This is around the average of all jobs at present.
-We can expect to see the majority of the job increase in urban planning (green space, open space and leisure facilities for this type of role).
+Job demand for this type of role is projected to grow around 7% over the decade between 2020 and 2030.* We can expect to see the majority of the job increase in urban planning (green space, open space and leisure facilities for this type of role).
 As our population grows, we will need more housing and infrastructure to cope.
 We will also need more green spaces and innovation in creating attractive spaces for our citizens to enjoy.
 Recreation and Open Space Analyst and Planners will be at the forefront of creating not just residential spaces, but spaces that people enjoy living in.

 What Are the Education Requirements to Become a Recreational Open Space Analyst?